 On Sunday morning we packed up and left Valencia amidst an enormous city-wide bike race.
 What a send-off!
 We drove north to Barcelona but diverted our cinque-cento (Fiat 500) to the mountains, up, up, up in a torrential rainstorm where all the cars seemed to be only coming down, down, down….

 We had a successful visit to Montserrat in all its rainy day magic and floated back down the mountains to Barcelona.
-Upon arrival, we checked into our hotel in the Born neighborhood of the Gothic Quarter, our favorite part of Barcelona.
-We arrived late and found a great tapas restaurant.
+Upon arrival, we checked into our hotel in the Born neighborhood in the Gothic Quarter, our favorite part of Barcelona.
+We arrived late and found a great tapas restaurant nearby.
 By this time, Sophia and Oliver do not even look at the menus.
 We order them something spanish and wonderful and they are trying new foods daily.
 Some with more success than others, but trying new, all the same.
-Our dinner discussions were spent answering many questions about JC and christianity.
+Our dinner discussions were spent answering many questions about Jesus and Christianity.
 At this time we had seen the Cathedrals in Ibiza and Valencia with all their gothic artwork and relics, and now Montserrat, which held both ancient religious art as well as beautiful modern works.
 Questions of religion were inevitable.

 Antoni Gaudi’s ongoing masterpiece, La Sagrada Famalia.
 Barcelona.
-The kids did their journal entries inside the church.
+The kids completed their journal entries and drawings inside the church.

-Post Sagrada Familia we went to Tony’s favorite church in all the world, the Santa Maria del Mar and took a formal tour which we had never done before.
-Our tour included a rooftop visit as we heard the history of the church which is also the history of the city, its politics and geography.
+After the Sagrada Familia we went to Tony’s favorite spanish church, the Santa Maria del Mar and took a formal tour which we had never done before.
+Our tour included the towers and a rooftop visit as we heard the history of the church – which is also the history of the city, its politics and geography.
 Each day we studied poetry, art and art history as well, which played a nice hand in contemplating all the sights, sounds, smells of the city.

-Dressing up for a night on the town.
-Uno at dinner.
+Dressing up for a night on the town and Uno at dinner.
 Flamenco!

 It was in Barcelona where the kids showed their voracious appetite for learning.
 They asked no less than one million questions about everything and tried new foods at every meal.
 Something else changed in that Tony and I were a team in their learning and our school days were far less structured.
 The amount of history, geography, religion, art history and politics we had covered was both unexpected and formidable.
 We had so much to show them, and so little time!